When can babies eat garlic?

 How do you prepare garlic for babies with baby-led weaning?

-9 to 12 months old: In addition to oil and granulated or powder, start to use fresh garlic in your dishes.
+9 to 12 months old: Continue to use fresh, cooked garlic, grated or finely chopped, in baby’s dishes.
 The options are endless: in marinades, mixed with roasted or steamed vegetables, roasted and mixed into hummus, or sautéed in butter or oil for a simple pasta sauce.

 For more information on how to store garlic safely for the whole family, check out our FAQs here.

 Recipe: Roasted Garlic Butter

 Yield: 1 ¼ cup